 - Free Book Notes – Book summaries and study guides for thousands of books, compiled from several major study guides.

 - No Fear Shakespeare – Shakespeare’s plays with page-by-page translation into modern English.
 More Shakespeare links.

 - Poetry Foundation – Browse classic and contemporary works, by subject, style, period, or poet.
 More poetry links.

-- More! – Links to full text literary classics, poems, short stories, plays, films, and reference works.
+- More! – Links to literary classics, poems, short stories, plays, films, and reference works.

 - Webmath – Step-by-step answers to hundreds of math questions and the option to type in your own problem.